 IF YOU HAVE ANY PROBLEM ACCESSING THIS WEBSITE, PLEASE CONSULT THIS GUIDE: WWW.BBC.CO.UK/ACCESSIBILITY

-MaMoMi is a community interest company with objectives to enhance the experiences and expand the possibilities available to blind, visually impaired and those at risk of exclusion.
+MaMoMi is a community interest company enhancing the experiences and expanding the possibilities available to blind, visually impaired and those at risk of exclusion.

 We facilitate the interpretation of art and design for blind and visually impaired creative enthusiasts.